-Something awesome is happening at my school right now.
-The parent fundraising committee is raising money for an outdoor classroom!!
-They hope to have enough money for benches, picnic tables, and even a learning gazebo!
-I’m so excited about this addition to our school, and I absolutely LOVE combining enriching learning ideas with the outdoors.
+Something amazing recently happened at my school!
+The parent fundraising committee raised money for an outdoor classroom with benches, picnic tables, and even a learning gazebo!
+I’m so excited about this addition and love mixing outdoor learning with enriching ideas.

-I want to spread that joy, so this fun shakeup has inspired me to share some of my favorite ideas that can help you easily move outdoors, even if you don’t have a perfect designated outdoor learning space (yet).
+This inspiring project has motivated me to share some of my favorite ways to bring learning outside, even if you don’t have a designated outdoor space yet.

 The Benefits of Outdoor Learning